Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 The following steps will explain how to get started with this extension.

-### 1. Install the TakeTwo chrome extension
+### 1. Install the TakeTwo Chrome extension

-You will need the chrome browser, which can be installed [here](https://www.google.com/chrome/).
+You will need the Chrome browser, which can be installed [here](https://www.google.com/chrome/).

 - Clone this git repo.
-- In order to install the chrome plugin, navigate to `chrome://extensions` and then select the **load unpacked** option.
+- In order to install the Chrome plugin, navigate to `chrome://extensions` and then select the **load unpacked** option.
 - Navigate to the `src` folder in the cloned repo and `select`.
 You will now have the browser plug-in available to you.

 ### 2. Highlight text